Selection based on quality parameters – ensuring uniform breeding animals

 If an accident happens and an ear tag is lost, there are several different methods to trace back the steps and find out the correct ID-number.
 One way is to use the pen card in combination with the ID-number and possibly the ear notch.
 From a process of elimination, the animal can be traced back without an ear tag by eliminating it from the remaining animals in the pen.
 The ear notch can act as a second measurement in cases where more tags are lost.

 This is also why it is important to always have updated pen cards in the different units, and that they are actively used in the everyday routines.
 Pen cards should be updated every time an animal is relocated, or at any time an animal is taken out of the pen – making sure the pen cards always have the updated information of all animals in the pen.
 Doing this, and taking the time to manage it is time well spent, especially when ear tags are lost – otherwise, there is no possibility to trace back the ID-number and the animal will not be qualified as a breeding animal moving forward.

 If/when an ear tag is lost, it should always be replaced with a replacement tag.
 Replacement tags should be a replicate of the previous tag, meaning that in Nucleus and Multiplication herds they should also be approved electronic DanBred tags.
-Replacement tags can be ordered directly at the DanBred Partner page for Nucleus and Multiplication herds.
+Replacement tags can be ordered directly at the DanBred Partner Site for Nucleus and Multiplication herds.
 Until the tag arrives, the animal should be visibly marked with a temporary handwritten tag that can be placed, or simply by using a marking spray, writing the serial number of the ID-number.

 EID – Electronic ear tags